Careers in Nutrition and Dietetics

 - No statutes regulating dietitians or nutritionists exist in these states: Arizona, Colorado, Michigan, New Jersey

-Things to remember when considering state licensure and certification requirements:
+Here are important points to keep in mind when considering state licensure and certification requirements:

-- Although there is no legal opposition to individuals performing nutrition counseling on their own, insurance limitations regarding reimbursement eligibility may apply.
+- Although there is no legal opposition to individuals providing nutrition counseling independently, insurance limitations regarding reimbursement eligibility may apply.

-- Only a RD or RDN is accredited and authorized to be recognized by the US Government as performing services that are eligible for reimbursement under current health care laws.
+- Only a RD or RDN is accredited and to provide services eligible for reimbursement under current healthcare laws in the US.

 - Unless an individual is licensed or exempt, they cannot legally perform specific nutrition counseling in states in which licensure or certification is required.

-- In many states, the only professionals who are legally eligible for performing nutrition counseling and getting insurance reimbursement for it are RDs or RDNs.
+- In many states, only RDs or RDNs professionals are legally eligible for performing nutrition counseling and receiving insurance reimbursement for their services.

 Registered Dietitian Requirements By State

-Becoming a registered dietitian is a challenging process that involves obtaining the proper education and experience through approved, accredited programs.
+Becoming a registered dietitian requires acquiring the necessary education and hands-on experience via recognized and accredited programs.
 The Academy of Nutrition and Dietetics (AND) regulates the Registered Dietitian practice nationwide.
-Each state may also have its own requirements for certification and licensure, in addition to those required to obtain RD credentials.
+Each state may also impose their unique criteria for certification and licensure, alongside the prerequisites for attaining RD credentials.

 *2021 US Bureau of Labor Statistics job growth projections for dietitians and nutritionists reflect national data not school-specific information.
 Conditions in your area may vary.
 Data accessed April 2022.